Bursitis of the heel is swelling of the fluid-filled sac (bursa) at the back of the heel bone.

 - Try ultrasound treatment during physical therapy to reduce inflammation.

 Have physical therapy to improve flexibility and strength around the ankle.
+The focus will be on stretching your Achilles tendon.
 This can help the bursitis improve and prevent it from coming back.

 If the condition is connected to Achilles tendinitis, you may need to wear a cast on the ankle for several weeks.
 Very rarely, surgery may be needed to remove the inflamed bursa.